 The contributions are divided into two parts: Part I. New methods and digital resources for mining metaphor and metonymy in thought, language, and images, comprising 5 chapters; and Part II.
 Reflecting on the risks and challenges involved in building and using repositories of figurative language, comprising 4 chapters.
 The purpose of the book is thus not only to provide an overview of available metaphor and metonymy repositories but also to illustrate the methods employed in the creation and use of these repositories, as well as to critically assess how these repositories were created and how they can be used in the study of metaphor and metonymy.

 In the Introduction, Fantastic metaphors and where to find them (pp. 1-19), Marianna Bolognesi and Kristina Despot introduce the volume’s endeavour with a metaphorical comparison.
 Alluding to the movie Fantastic Beasts and Where to Find Them, Bolognesi and Despot compare language repositories to zoos.
 Like zoos, figurative languages repositories provide a means for studying the diversity of figurative expressions in natural contexts.
-The chapter presents a brief overview of existing repositories such as the Master Metaphor List (Lakoff et al., 1991), the first database for conceptual metaphor, or the VU Amsterdam Metaphor Corpus (Steen et al., 2010), the largest available corpus annotated for metaphorical expressions to date, as well as smaller and more specific resources (e.g. Barnden, 1997; Pasanek, 2015; or Cardillo et al., 2010).
-The Introduction also provides a good overview of the electronic repositories that are discussed as well as detailed summaries of the individual contributions.
+The chapter presents a brief overview of existing repositories such as the Master Metaphor List (Lakoff et al., 1991), the first database for conceptual metaphor, and the VU Amsterdam Metaphor Corpus (Steen et al., 2010), the largest available corpus annotated for metaphorical expressions to date, as well as smaller and more specific resources (e.g. Barnden, 1997; Pasanek, 2015; or Cardillo et al., 2010).
+The Introduction also provides an overview of the electronic repositories that are discussed as well as detailed summaries of the individual contributions.

 Chapter 1, MetaNet: Automated metaphor identification across languages and domains (pp. 23-47), by Eve Sweetser, Oana David, and Elise Stickles opens Part I of the volume by introducing the MetaNet.
 The MetaNet project presents a cross-linguistic resource for English, Spanish, Farsi, and Russian to study the use and function of metaphor for the linguistic framing of socio-political issues.
 As opposed to non-domain-specific natural language processing tools for figurative language (e.g. Mason, 2004), MetaNet was created as a resource for studying specific target domains.
 The chapter contains a brief description of the MetaNet architecture, focusing on the importance of specific grammatical constructions as well as inheritance relations between general and more specific instances of metaphors for the automated detection of metaphor.
 The chapter includes a case study on taxation demonstrating the usefulness of MetaNet for cross-cultural metaphor comparison by reporting frequency distributions for the different source domains used to construe taxation metaphorically in English, Spanish, Farsi, and Russian.
 Finally, shortcomings are discussed such as the fact that MetaNet is only able to automatically detect instances in the corpus where both source and target domain (e.g. taxation and burden) are explicitly expressed as well as the current failure of the algorithm to detect metonymy (despite the important role of metonymy e.g. in indirectly evoking the target of a metaphorical comparison).